-As of January 30, 2016, approximately 63% of the Company's total indebtedness related to a capital lease obligation, which is covered by a separate interest rate swap agreement with a swap fixed interest rate of 3.55% that matures on February 1, 2016.
-Changes in the related interest rate that result in an unrealized gain or loss on the fair value of the swap are reported in other income or expense.
-The change in the unrealized fair value of the interest swap increased other income, net by \$0.2 million during fiscal year 2016.
-The majority of the Company's remaining indebtedness is at variable rates of interest.
+As of January 28, 2017, approximately 87% of the Company's total indebtedness related to a real estate secured term loan, which is covered by a separate interest rate swap agreement with a swap fixed interest rate of approximately 3.06% that matures in January 2026.
+The interest rate swap agreement is designated as a cash flow hedge and converts the nature of the Company's real estate secured term loan from LIBOR floating-rate debt to fixed-rate debt.
+Changes in the fair value of the interest rate swap agreement are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are amortized to interest expense over the term of the related debt.
+The Company's remaining indebtedness is at variable rates of interest.
 Accordingly, changes in interest rates would impact the Company's results of operations in future periods.
-A 100 basis point increase in interest rates would have had an insignificant effect on interest expense for the year ended January 30, 2016.
+A 100 basis point increase in interest rates would have had an insignificant effect on interest expense for the year ended January 28, 2017.

 The fair value of the Company's debt instruments are based on the amount of future cash flows associated with each instrument discounted using the Company's incremental borrowing rate.
-As of January 30, 2016 and January 31, 2015, the carrying value of all financial instruments was not materially different from fair value, as the interest rates on the Company's debt approximated rates currently available to the Company.
+As of January 28, 2017 and January 30, 2016, the carrying value of all financial instruments was not materially different from fair value, as the interest rates on the Company's debt approximated rates currently available to the Company.